nine8439/Soft_Eng_pres_4/Desktop/Patterns.md

         1. Interactions between server objects and client objects are defined in terms of abstract interfaces.

         2. Server objects must maintain state for each client object that makes use of their services.

+##Structure and Participants

+    + ServiceX: Classes of server objects that create session objects for clients that are bound to them

+    + Abstract Session (Channel Session).
+The interface through which clients bound to a server object make use of the service provided by that object.

+    + ServiceX::Session (TCPSession).
+The session classes used by the ServiceX classes to store information about clients that are bound to them.
+Clients invoke the Abstract Session interfaces of these objects to interact with the server objects to which they are bound.

+    + ClientN (HttpHandler, TalnetClient).
+Objects that are making use of ServiceX through the AbstractSession interface.